Cover Photo: Sunrise at Caldwell Community College in Boone by Hope Thingelstad

 - Be sure to park completely off the road in the gravel parking area.

 - Cross the road carefully.
-The path starts on the opposite side, only a few yards downstream.
+The path starts on the opposite side of the parking pull-off, only a few yards downstream.
 The trailhead is unmarked, but heavily trafficked and visible.

 - Bring water shoes, the rocks are very slippery!
 (Chacos and Tevas are the go-to brands for locals)